 Bay Lake and Lake Buena Vista, Florida

 The incredible resort hotels at Disney World are an attraction in and of themselves.
 You can easily spend a day of your vacation exploring them with their beautiful theming.
-Some of my favorites include the Animal Kingdom Lodge with its wildlife viewing, the Polynesian Village Resort for its tropical feel, and Fort Wilderness for its upscale camping and multitude of activities.
+Some of my favorites include the Animal Kingdom Lodge with its wildlife viewing, the Wilderness Lodge for its awe-inspiring lobby, the Polynesian Village Resort for its tropical feel, and Fort Wilderness for its upscale camping and multitude of activities.
 Disney Springs, the shopping and dining district on property, is another great place to visit on a non-park day.
 You can explore the shops, both Disney and non-Disney branded, visit the Coca Cola store, or eat your way through some delicious restaurants.
 As a former Cast Member there, I have a whole section of Disney World tips, so be sure to check that out for money saving tips, time saving tips, resort reviews, essential FastPass+ lists, and more!

 Swim with manatees along Florida’s Gulf Coast